pejann/very-simple-cache/README.md

 ```

 The `cacheService` can't do anything by its own.
 You need to provide an implementation
-of the form of cache you need.
+of the cache you need.

 The library provides a very simple in-memory cache handler for testing.